 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): OTC Plus(continued) Call for OTC delivery.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Over-the-counter (OTC) items (continued) There are four ways you can use your Priority Health Medicare OTC card to buy health items: Order Online.
+View and purchase products online anytime at PriorityHealth.com/OTC.
+Shop in-store.
+Shop at Meijer, Kroger, Family Dollar, CVS, Walgreens, Walmart and other participating store locations near you.
+Call for delivery.
 Call 800.688.1838 (TTY 711) Monday through Friday 8 a.m. to 11 p.m. or Saturday and Sunday 8 a.m. to 8 p.m.
 EST to place an order after reviewing the items in your OTC catalog.
 Have your product names, OTC benefit card number, and shipping information available.
 OTC mail order.
 Use your OTC mail order delivery form (included in catalog packet) to place an order via mail.
-Your unused OTC Plus allowance does not rollover.
-Funds expire at the end of each quarter on March 31 st , June 30 th , September 30 th , and December 31 st .
-For more program details, or to place an order, visit PriorityHealth.com/OTC , visit the OTC-Anywhere mobile app or call 800.688.1838 (TTY 711).
+Your unused OTC allowance does not rollover.
+Funds expire at the end of each quarter on March 31st, June 30th, September 30th, and December 31st.
+For more program details, or to place an order, visit PriorityHealth.com/OTC , the OTC-Anywhere mobile app, or call 800.688.1838 (TTY 711).

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): 40% for Medicare-\$55 per day for Medicare-Partial hospitalization services and Intensive outpatient services covered partial covered partial hospitalization services hospitalization services Partial hospitalization is a structured program and intensive outpatient and intensive outpatient of active psychiatric treatment provided as a services. services. hospital outpatient service or by a community mental health center, that is more intense than Deductible does apply. the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): 40% for Medicare-Partial hospitalization services and \$55 per day for Medicare-Intensive outpatient services covered partial covered partial hospitalization services hospitalization services Partial hospitalization is a structured program and intensive outpatient and intensive outpatient of active psychiatric treatment provided as a services. services. hospital outpatient service or by a community mental health center, that is more intense than Deductible does apply. the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 54 for more information.
+Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 56 for more information.